 What is WCAG 3.0?

 WCAG considers impairments of vision, sight, motor control, speech, hearing and thinking and understanding (such as dyslexia, autism or language difficulties).
 Developers and content creators use the Guidelines when creating and/or reviewing their digital design and content to remove as many barriers as possible to people living with accessibility challenges.
 This covers a huge variety of factors, including font size, visual contrast, captions, language usage, optimisation for people using assistive technology such as the screen readers used by blind people, and far more besides.
-Cyber-Duck uses WCAG and other accessibility guidelines and country regulations to ensure it is baked into our design thinking and development process.
+We use WCAG and other accessibility guidelines and country regulations to ensure it is baked into our design thinking and development process.

 Why has WCAG 3.0 been developed?